Hornets in Arkansas

 Though news of the Asian Giant Hornets has grabbed the nation's attention, Arkansas residents have little to worry about.
 Asian Giant Hornets, also known by their headline-grabbing name “Asian Giant Murder Hornets,” are properly known to scientists as Vespa mandarinia.

 An Asian Giant hornet was found near Vancouver, British Columbia in Canada in late 2019.
 It was exterminated as an invasive species.
 Later in 2019, two more were collected near Blaine, Washington, near the Canadian border.
 Again, both specimens were exterminated.
 There have been several sightings since, including a nest that was successfully destroyed.
-Read more about it here.
+Read more about how the nest was destroyed.

 It is highly unlikely that Arkansas will see Asian Giant Hornets any time soon.
 There is practically no chance at all that wasps and hornets you may see in Arkansas annually are the invasive Asian Giant Hornets.
 They have been confirmed near busy Pacific ports where there is a lot of container shipment activity from Asia.
 The high mountain ranges and open plains separating Arkansas from the Pacific Northwest act as significant natural barriers to the Asian Giant Hornets migration as they reportedly prefer low hills and forest areas.